igor11191708/grand-access/README.md

 ## Permissions
-I’ve decided to separate certain permission-acquiring functionalities within my projects because each type of permission has its unique implementation challenges and requirements.
-This approach allows for more tailored handling of user permissions, ensuring that each is managed according to its specific context and needs.
+I’ve decided to separate certain permission-acquiring functionalities within my projects because some type of permission has its unique implementation requirements.

 ### CoreLocation
 Explore the [**Async location**](https://github.com/The-Igor/d3-async-location) repository on GitHub.
 It provides practical examples on how to set up and manage permissions for location services in iOS applications.